dkogel/Employee-database-using-SQL/README.md

 # Employe database using SQL

-In this challenge, I created an ERD (entity relationship diagram) using https://www.quickdatabasediagrams.com/.
+In this project, I created an ERD (entity relationship diagram) using https://www.quickdatabasediagrams.com/.
 Once the ERD was complete, I used it to generate the queries to create tables in a PostgreSQL database to load a series of CSV files with sample emloyee data.
 Finally, once that data had been loaded,